Updated January 2nd, 2024

 Even after you have written a post your blog may still be showing a placeholder page.

-When you are ready to make your blog public for the first time, just click the “BlueHost” menu at the top left of the menu in your WordPress dashboard then click the blue “Launch” button to remove the placeholder page and launch your blog.
+When you are ready to make your blog public for the first time, just click “Home” at the top left of the menu in your WordPress dashboard, and then click “Launch with confidence”.
+Click the blue “Launch your site” button to remove the placeholder page and launch your blog.

 Congratulations!
 You now know how to start your own blog and publish content!